What is a logical fallacy?

 2. "Your argument is a fallacy."

 In 1, what is called a "fallacy" is a type of argument, so that a "fallacy" in this sense is a type of mistaken reasoning.
-In 2, it is a specific argument that is said to be a "fallacy", so that in this sense a "fallacy" is an argument which uses bad reasoning.
+In 2, it is a particular argument that is said to be a "fallacy", so that in this sense a "fallacy" is an argument that uses incorrect reasoning.

 Clearly, these two senses are related: in 2, the argument may be called a "fallacy" because it is an instance of Argumentum ad Hominem, or some other type of fallacy.
 In order to keep these two senses distinct, I restrict the term "fallacy" to the first sense.
 For me, a fallacy is always a kind of argument.

 For the second sense, I will say that a specific argument "commits" a fallacy, or is "fallacious".
-So, in my terminology, 2 above commits a category mistake, for there is no way that your specific argument could be a fallacy.
+So, in my terminology, 2 above is ungrammatical2, for your argument is not a type of argument.
 I would say, instead: "Your argument commits a fallacy" or "it's fallacious."

 However, not just any type of mistake in reasoning counts as a logical fallacy.
 To be a fallacy, a type of reasoning must be potentially deceptive, that is, it must be likely to fool at least some of the people some of the time.
 Moreover, in order for a fallacy to be worth identifying and naming, it must be a common type of logical error.